What is an Ecommerce business?

 The New York Times report takes you back into the time of Arpanet.
 Starting as a tool to share information, the students of Stanford bought Marijuana from MIT students in 1972.
 However, it does not mark the first online order as it didn’t ensure any confirmed exchange of funds and no real shopping experience.

 An e-commerce software company, Shopify, also mentions the grocery order made by a 72-year-old British woman.
 In addition, it recorded the absence of electronic money exchange.

 The world saw the emergence of online retailing in 1994.
 The New York Times states the first online secure transaction of purchase of Sting CD, sold by US retailer, NetMarket on 11th August 1994.
 The payment was made using data encryption software.

 In the early 2000s, internet access in homes outlined effects on e-commerce.
-For example, it highlighted a 26% increase in online sales in an article in the E-commerce Times.
+For example, an article in the E-commerce Times highlighted a 26% increase in online sales.

 An online business site, Amazon, reported a 28% rise in sales.
 As a result, it has grown to be the largest online retailer in the world.

 The online business upsurged to a higher level with the use of mobile phones and social media.
 The rise of mobile commerce appeared in 2010.
 In the expanding market of smartphones, almost 1.6 billion people use their mobile devices to shop online.
 The easy usage of smartphones replaced the desktop.